 Reason for serving espresso coffee with lemon

 As it turns out, lemon is rubbed on the lips of the cup before the first sip.
 Some people claim this was meant to suppress illnesses and others believe the aromatic oil released by lemon masked poorly brewed coffee.

 There is even a myth that claims lemons were used to clean cups during World War II due to water scarcity.
-Another rumor alludes an Italian-American restaurateur just wanted to unite his passion for citrus and java, and the duo was born.
-Or maybe it was just a marketing gimmick—some further info in a jiffy.
+Another rumor alludes to an Italian-American restaurateur who just wanted to unite his passion for citrus and java, and the duo was born.
+Or maybe it was just a marketing gimmick—some further info in an instant.

 Roots in Italy

-In America, espresso Romano is thought to be a traditional Italian invention, but that is not the case.
-In fact, this pairing is pretty much unheard in Italy and Rome.
+In America, espresso Romano is considered a traditional Italian invention, but that is not the case.
+This pairing is pretty much unheard of in Italy and Rome.
 What is common here is mixing expresso with sugar, water, liquor, or milk.

 So, no matter how this pairing sounds Italian in origin, it has no roots in Italy.
-In fact, if you request espresso Romano in Italy, you would likely get some odd looks.
+If you request espresso Romano in Italy, you would likely get some odd looks.

 Now, if it didn’t originate in Rome or anywhere in Italy, how did this trend start?

 As mentioned earlier, there is a rumor that water scarcity during World War II resulted in lemon being used to clean coffee cups.

 The rumor goes further that coffee shops must have, in some way, had more lemons than water.
 And knowing lemon can be used to clean things.
 Running a coffee shop with water was rare, which meant it had to be used only for brewing coffee.